 I hope you enjoy what you find!

-Ancients is the precursor to the Ancients Battles Deluxe game that I’m currently working on and that has its own dedicated site above.
+Ancients is the precursor to the Ancients Battles Deluxe and Dawn of Battle and that have their own dedicated sites above.
 I’m providing the huge list of scenarios previously available for download.

 Click here to download the Ancients Scenario Archive.

 Flagship is a quick playing science-fiction combat game designed by Dan Verssen, who also did Down In Flames and the original version of Cold War Naval Battles.
 I always found it to be a neat game, but it did not do very well in the market place.
 To make it a little easier to play, I put together a set of damage markers (you’re supposed to use dice to track damage, but this proved too cumbersome to me).
 These markers are designed to be mounted two-sided, but that’s not strictly necessary.

 Flagship Damage Markers Front